So what are Complete Foods?

 It’s also the place to read others’ opinions and experiences and see what the community thought.

 Your own place with EatComplete.
-Profiles are your central hub capturing any reviews you’ve left, forum posts you’ve made and so on.
-You could even keep a blog or submit news if you wanted.
+Profiles are your central hub displaying any reviews you’ve left, comments you’ve made and so on.

 Why you should follow EatComplete